Henry Milner Rideout

-Henry Milner Rideout (1877–1927) was a native of Calais, Maine.
-Author of sixteen novels, twenty-three short stories and novellas, and a biographical memoir, he also was editor of one college textbook, as well as co-editor of three others.
+Henry Milner Rideout (1877–1927) was an American writer.
+A native of Calais, Maine, he was the author of sixteen novels, twenty-three short stories and novellas and a biographical memoir.
+He also edited one college textbook and was co-editor of three others.
 Many of his stories appeared in The Saturday Evening Post.

 Rideout's Life

 Rideout's father, a miller and road contractor, died when Rideout was twelve.
 Rideout's elder brother, who managed a bank in California, became the support of the family.
 At school, Rideout's ability caught the attention of his English teacher, Laura Burns, who was a cousin of the distinguished Harvard professor of English, Charles Townsend Copeland.
 She and Copeland motivated a group of Calais townspeople to lend Rideout the wherewithal to enter Harvard in 1895, where he was the first in his family to attend college.
 At Harvard, his literary talent came to the fore.
 Eventually he became Editor-in-Chief of The Harvard Monthly.
 His friends at Harvard included William Morrow, William Jones, Raynal Bolling, and Arthur Ruhl.
 After graduating in 1899 as Class Odist, Rideout was an instructor in the Harvard English department.

 Four years later, his college debts were paid and Rideout was free to turn away from a promising but uncongenial academic career.
 The Atlantic Monthly had accepted two of his short stories, giving him hope of earning his living by his pen.
 To gather background material, he set off from San Francisco for six months of travel in the Far East under contract to the American Woolen Company, reporting on jute mills in the Philippines, Indonesia, and India.
 Keeping careful notes, writing long detailed letters to his brother, he observed so well and later used atmosphere so skillfully that readers familiar with places such as Bangkok or Canton were persuaded that Rideout's familiarity equaled their own.
 During that arduous circumnavigation, Rideout made lifelong friendships with various expatriate working people, especially sea captains.
 When his final jute-reports were filed, he returned via Europe, and settled down in central California with his bank-manager brother to begin an all-out effort to write novels for a living.

 In California, he met his future wife Frances Reed, also a gifted writer.
 They lived in her family home in Sausalito where they raised their three children.
 There were a number of Rideout cousins in California, among them the playwright Ransom Rideout (1899–1975), whose play "Goin' Home" was performed on Broadway in 1928 and staged by Antoinette Perry and Brock Pemberton, and who wrote dialogue for the film Hallelujah!, directed by King Vidor.
 As Rideout's work gained renown, readers in the United States, Canada, and Great Britain were eager for his stories.
 His eminence became such that the San Francisco Chronicle ran a banner headline announcing his sudden death from pneumonia while on a family trip to Europe.